• Skip to main content

 Opening hours: 8.30am to 4.30pm, Monday to Friday

-Main hospital building, ground floor near information/reception desk
+Main hospital building, ground floor near the main reception desk

 11 Robin Warren Drive, Murdoch, Western Australia 6150 – see the Fiona Stanley Hospital map (PDF 1MB)